nicokist/dnanexus_working_environment/README.md

 `dx run my_cwic --ssh -i "image=nicokist/dnanexus_working_environment" -iproject_mount_options='-w'`

+You'll find your project directory mounted as a filesystem on /Project/.
+Note that there are some large conceptual differences between dnanexus storage blobs (more similar to Amazon S3 and google cloud storage) and filesystems, which are resolved by [dxfuse](https://github.com/dnanexus/dxfuse).
+Avoid having multiple files with the same name stored in DNANexus, which annoyingly it allows.

 Note that it may take some time (~5 min) to download the docker image from [docker.com](https://hub.docker.com/repository/docker/nicokist/dnanexus_working_environment), during this time the message "Waiting for the cwic container to start.." will be shown.

 You may want to run `dx login` to ensure you have the correct credentials within the cwic environment.

 By default these containers are not persistent.

 ## Requirements
 The my_cwic applet needs to be present in the project you're working on.
 Either copy it over from another project or build it as follows: